nirkons/Basic-Hass-Dash/README.md

 - Automatic cloud dashboard - Gets all your HomeAssistant devices automatically (disregards Groups, Sensors, Automations, Scripts, Update notifications and Persistant Notifications) using your exposed installation and Integromat (free tier)

 ### Installation & Configuration
-For all dashboards, you will need to add in the http module
+For all dashboards, you will need to add in the http module in your HomeAssistant configuration.yaml

 ~~~~
 cors_allowed_origins: